Useful Information to know when you stay at Shalom

 Extra linen, towels and blankets are also available, just ask a community member.

-Breakfast is self-service at own leisure.
-The breakfast bar fridge is always supplied with milk, juice and yogurt.
-Please scrape your plates and place your utensils in the scullery ready to be stacked in the dishwasher.
+Breakfast is self-service at your own leisure.
+The breakfast fridge is always supplied with milk, juice & yogurt.
+Please scrape your plates & place your utensils in the scullery ready to be stacked into the dishwasher.

 The laundry is adjacent to the lower back door entrance of the main building and is available for the use of guests upon request.